mumo-x/Ai-Developed-Gaming_store-App/README.txt

 PS Gaming Shop Management System
 ================================

-This application helps manage customer check-ins, registrations, and analytics for PS Gaming Shop.
+This application helps manage customer check-ins, registrations, and analytics for PS Gaming Shop and Award points for spending.
 Installation Instructions:
 -------------------------